decentralized-identity/presentation-exchange/spec/spec.md

 [[ref:Verifier]] requires of a [[ref:Holder]].
 All [[ref:Input Descriptors]]
 ****MUST**** be satisfied, unless otherwise specified by a [[ref:Feature]].

-[[ref: Input Descriptor Objects]] contain an identifier and may contain constraints on data values, and an explanation why a certain item or set of data is being requested.
+[[ref: Input Descriptor Objects]] contain an identifier, an intent to retain indication and may contain constraints on data values, and an explanation why a certain item or set of data is being requested.

 #### Input Descriptor Object